 - User authentication for RDP connections.

 User authentication and authorization for the Windows 365 web portal and Remote Desktop client apps is provided by Azure AD.
-Azure AD Conditional Access can be included to offer.
+Azure AD Conditional Access can include:

 - multi-factor authentication